 LumX is a front-end framework based on Google Material Design.
 LumX is based on Sass preprocessor and AngularJS.
 It is a MIT licensed project available on GitHub.

 Google’s Polymer Project is a web framework and their embodiment of Material Design for the web.
 Polymer aims to support all major modern browsers such as IE (10+), Chrome, Safari, and Firefox.
-Extensive set of documentation and getting started guide is available at the Polymer Project.
+Extensive set of documentation and getting started guide are available at the Polymer Project.

 You can use the Polymer library to make Web Components, a powerful new platform feature for extending HTML and componentizing your apps.
 Additionally, you have Polymer App Toolbox to build Progressive Web Apps.